DabogerLiu/consumer_complaints/README.md

     Based on the index list, reindex each row.

  5. Re-adjust the sorted report by year for rows share a same product key.

+ 6. Read each line and write it to a CSV file: report.csv